Desearch-ai/desearch-js-examples/README.md

 ## Usage

-Before running any of the scripts, ensure you have replaced `'your-api-key'` with your actual Datura API key in the respective files.
+Before running any of the scripts, ensure you have replaced `'your-api-key'` with your actual Desearch API key in the respective files.

 ### AI Search

-The `AISearch.js` script demonstrates how to perform an AI search using the Datura client.
+The `AISearch.js` script demonstrates how to perform an AI search using the Desearch client.

 To run the AI Search script, use the following command: